Synergy between CSST and third-generation gravitational-wave detectors: Inferring cosmological parameters using cross-correlation of dark sirens and galaxies: Methods

 \section{Methods}

-In this paper, we use angular power spectra to analyze the clustering of galaxies and GW sources, and in this section, we briefly introduce the relevant definitions and analysis methods.
+In this paper, we use angular power spectra to analyze the clustering of galaxies and GW sources, and in this section, we briefly introduce the relevant definitions and analysis methods, primarily following the formulas and notation conventions presented in ref.~\cite{Pedrotti:2025tfg}.
 We adopt the publicly available code \texttt{pyccl}\footnote{\url{https://ccl.readthedocs.io/en/latest/}} \cite{LSSTDarkEnergyScience:2018yem} to conduct clustering analysis with galaxies and GW sources.
+We primarily use number counts to generate tracers and apply the Limber approximation in angular power spectrum calculations.
+In our analysis, GW sources are treated as tracers in the luminosity-distance space, analogous to galaxies in redshift space.
+Since \texttt{pyccl} supports redshift-based tracer calculations, we map the GW event distribution from luminosity distance to redshift space using the $\Lambda$CDM model with the parameters fixed to the Planck 2018 results.